 Diversifying your investments can help reduce risk, although you can never completely eliminate it.
 Each investment plays a role in your portfolio, and it is understood that certain types of investments will cycle through periods of being in favor or out of favor.

 Volatility can be expected with each new headline, and investors who rely on investments for income should have processes in place to help reduce the risks caused by sudden changes to security values.

 Remember that volatility is normal and cannot be avoided if you are investing in equities to achieve long term growth.
 Risk, on the other hand (best understood as the probability that you will lose money or fall short of meeting your goals or needs) can be managed through a disciplined process, and by avoiding behaviors that can impede attainment of your financial goals.

 As an investor it pays to stay focused on long term appreciation, which is driven by the day to day process of companies employing their creative resources and ingenuity to produce revenue, growth and profits.

-We help clients build investment strategies driven by financial planning.
-We stay rigorously focused on integration with the other elements of a successful financial plan, including asset protection, retirement sustainability, and estate planning.
+Our focus is to help clients build investment strategies driven by financial planning.
+We concentrate on integration with the other elements of a successful financial plan, including asset protection, retirement sustainability, and estate planning.